 Dr. Dan Malkinson, University of Haifa-Department of Geography and The Golan Research Institute

-Dr. Rabei Khamisy, University of Haifa-Department of Archaeology3227e7f
+Dr. Rabei Khamisy, University of Haifa-Department of Archaeology

 Dr. Khamisy is an archaeologist of the medieval period researching architectural history and socio-political dynamics in the Crusader and Mameluk periods.
 He contributes to the Negev Byzantine Project through his expertise in analyzing ancient arabic texts, documents and scripts.